 Wordsworth, in the fifth book of The Excursion , gives a minute description of this church.
 In the fifth book of The Excursion , Wordsworth gives a minute description of this church.
-Cast iron, when treated in a Bessemer converter, is changed into steel.
-By treatment in a Bessemer converter, cast iron is changed into steel.
+Cast iron, when treated in a By treatment in a Bessemer Bessemer converter, is changed converter, cast iron is changed into steel. into steel.